The insider advice on this page is from one of Wendy’s Trusted Travel Experts for cultural city tours: Paul Bennett of Context Travel.

 Oak Hill Cemetery is a peaceful 22-acre enclave of terraced gardens and winding paths on Rock Creek in Georgetown.
 Established by native son William Wilson Corcoran (of the Corcoran Gallery) on land he purchased in 1848, Oak Hill is peppered with the graves of nineteenth-century philanthropists, politicians, and other public figures.
 Two of its structures are on the National Register: a Gothic Revival chapel designed by James Renwick (architect of Smithsonian Castle on the Washington Mall and St. Patrick’s Cathedral in New York), and the Van Ness Mausoleum, a replica of the Temple of Vesta in Rome.

 Dumbarton Oaks is an eclectic museum and gardens tucked away in a residential neighborhood, a mile and a half from the closest Metro stop.
 Owned by Harvard, the former mansion features world-class pre-Columbian and Byzantine art and artifacts, impressive architecture designed by Philip Johnson, and a beautiful 27-acre garden and park.
-It’s never crowded, and as a bonus, it’s a short stroll away from two outstanding small museums, Tudor Place and Dumbarton House, as well as the Georgetown commercial district.
+It’s never crowded, and as a bonus, it’s a short stroll away from an outstanding small museum, Tudor Place, as well as the Georgetown commercial district.

 This may not be a popular opinion, but we’ll say it anyway: Ben’s Chili Bowl.
 The place has an unbeatable story that goes back to the neighborhood’s heyday, when U Street was known as “Black Broadway” and jazz legends supped here.
 Today the Chili Bowl stands as a symbol of black culture, social activism, and sheer tenacity.
 Mayor Adrian Fenty has called it “the soul of a neighborhood” and took President-elect Barack Obama here as a welcome-to-Washington gesture.
 But let’s face it: The food is unimpressive.
 Even the chili half-smoke is meh, indistinguishable from any other hot dog topped with chili.